 Yet money can only go so far.
-It cannot help one become free.
+It does not make one free.

-Indeed, his initial jubilance and relief was replaced with existential fear.
+His initial jubilance and relief were replaced with existential fear.

 She was every nightmare.
 She was every unpleasant memory.
-She was the thing that kept him awake at night.
-She was the terrible secret that he carried with him everywhere, that dogged him through college and the early days of his professional career.
-She was the reason he moved to a new town, took up a new identity, and for all intents and purposes except for the most important aspects of himself became a different man.
+She was what kept him awake at night.
+She was the one who dogged him through college and the early days of his professional career.
+She was the terrible secret that he carried with him everywhere.
+So she ultimately was the reason he moved to a new town, took up a new identity, and for all intents and purposes except for the most important aspects of himself became a different man.

 A new sense of pride led to him becoming a more active member of the community.
 He joined local gyms and clubs and participated in community events.
-Though a stranger at first, he shortly became a pillar of the community even taking part in the local government.
+It didn’t take long for him to become a pillar of the community.
+A few years into his residency, he even took part in the local government.